 To the left of the library entrance is the Historical Society's museum.
 The collection is eclectic, chronicling the island's past through interesting—and in some cases downright quirky—artifacts.
 One display, for instance, is full of Bermudian silver dating from the 1600s; another focuses on tools and trinkets made by Boer War prisoners who were exiled here in 1901 and

 1902.
 Check out the portraits of Sir George Somers and his wife, painted around 1605, and of William Perot and his wife that hang in the entrance hall.
-The newest exhibit is a selection of portraits of prominent Bermudians painted in the 1970s.
+The Museum recently began offering limited edition prints from their vast photographic archives allowing people to have a little slice of Bermuda.
+Prints can be purchased from the Museum for $60.
 Don't forget you can also pick up your free copy of the letter George Washington wrote in 1775; addressed to the inhabitants of Bermuda, it requests gunpowder for use in the American Revolution.